[ Printer Friendly Version ] [ Report Abuse ]

 Most puzzling of all, however, was the book’s commitment to rhyme and verse.
 Though some of the book’s initial pages were written as prose, much of the book’s later pages fell in and out of a poetic meter, frustrating Hermione to no end.
 She had never liked poetry much, even as a child.
 Dickens over Tennyson, a motto she lived by–the only exception being her love of Shakespeare, perhaps.

 Inconsistency had always been one of Hermione’s greatest pet peeves.
 At times, she even found herself lusting for predictability, hanging on to it with bated breath, cursing all those—including her most cherished friends—who dared to come in the way.
 She had been drawn to Ron for this reason, almost certainly.

 Lettering her frustration overtake her reason for the second time tonight, Hermione threw the book across the room.

 It didn’t go far, though it made a smashing orchestral performance as it went, rolling about before landing near Draco’s ear.
 It was the gold spine—the product of gold to stone was only ever cacophony.

 Draco, of course, didn’t budge, still captive to his dreams.
 Hermione shook her head.
 Typical.

 Exasperated, she glared at the book, before swallowing her indignation and heading towards it once again.
-She picked it up in her hands, dusting it off, though in truth it was perhaps more pristine than before her little outburst.
-She opened it again to its seventh chapter and began reciting it, as if a play.
+She picked it up in her hands, dusting it off, though in truth it was perhaps more pristine than before her little outburst, as if to top it all off it also had healing powers internal to itself.
+She opened it again towards its rear and began reciting it, as if a play.
 Perhaps hearing it will give her new perspective, she thought.

 Pansy jumped down from the sill, a glint stronger than the moon having caught her eye from within the stacks, drawing her attention back onto the lanes of books before her.